An superbly

 MS Franca C was taken to

-Finally, on June 3, 1978, after her refit
+Finally, on June 3, 1978, after her refit in

-Book exhibition is located aft on
+Above and below: Book exhibition is located aft on Boat Deck

-MV Doulos
+Provided MV Doulos

-MV Doulos usually has a
+MV Doulos usually has a complement of 320/350

-captain, officers, engineers, etc, etc.
+engineers, etc, etc.

 How are they funded?
-As these
+As these ships are

-ships are entirely non-denominational, Churches, organisations, community
+entirely non-denominational, Churches, organisations, community groups or

-or up to two years.
+two years.

-Just forward of the book fair is
+Just forward of the book fair is the popular Café

 Provided by MV Doulos

-by MV
+Provided by MV

 Doulos

-“1993
+“1993 Electrical

-Electrical Project”
+Project”

 The Doulos at

-Photograph by & © 1993
+Photograph by & © 1993 Stephen Moore

-At the ripe age of 79, it was realised that the Doulos needed significant modifications and urgent repairs.
-Due to a series of
+the Doulos needed significant modifications and urgent repairs.
+Due to a series

-miracles, to say the least, the Doulos was saved once again from being scrapped and was given a major
+of miracles, to say the least, the Doulos was saved once again from being

-"Heart Transplant."
-You can read about this major event which took
+scrapped and was given a major "Heart Transplant."
+You can read about

-place in 1993 in
+this major event which took place in 1993 in

 In 1994 the aft stairwell was